If you’re interested in online business, you’ve probably heard the term “dropshipping.” But what is it exactly, and how does it work?

 Managing logistics is the most challenging task for any eCommerce company, especially in countries with high populations.
 With the advancements in eCommerce, even the logistics industry sees innovation and implements new technologies to meet such high demands.

 Online buyers can now track their shipments from when it leaves the factory or warehouse until it arrives at the consignee’s address.
-Delivering loads becomes even more difficult during weather disturbances such as the rainy season, heavy floods, as many bridges get damaged.
+Delivering loads becomes even more difficult during weather disturbances such as the rainy season, and heavy floods, as many bridges get damaged.
+IT infrastructure management is undeniably an essential part of eCommerce businesses, and they might also gather support from IT service providers like BedrockIT.
+IT support and services become crucial in order to maintain the communications systems and networks that are part of eCommerce operations.

 Back in the early days of the eCommerce industry, retailers managed to obtain goods from either manufacturers or distributors.
 And, now that there are many online shopping stores, the intermediaries no longer exist, resulting in deals being done directly between the supplier and end-user.